Skip to content

 • Per-mode details: color/modes/{name}/seed-color | direction | contrast-factor | chroma-factor

-Meta emits unconditionally into Figma variables — the meta and color/meta collections are always written on push, so a Figma reader can open any file and see what theme it holds.
-In export files (CSS, DTCG, Tailwind, Swift, Compose, etc.) meta is off by default to keep outputs terse; flip Settings → Helpers → Export → Export meta tokens to include it.
+These two meta collections (theme-level single-mode meta and per-mode color/meta) are written on push by default so a Figma reader can open any file and see what theme it holds — but the push is gated by Theme Settings → Meta → Push meta to Figma (theme.settings.pushIncludeMeta, default on); turn it off to skip both collections and shrink the variable count.
+In export files (CSS, DTCG, Tailwind, Swift, Compose, etc.) meta is off by default to keep outputs terse; flip Theme Settings → Meta → Export meta tokens (theme.settings.exportIncludeMeta) to include it.
 Tokens Studio / Style Dictionary consumers who use meta to drive codegen should turn it on before downloading.

 How to use each export